What is risk management?

 Business negatively impacted by changes to Government policy

-Paul Hackett – CEO
+Paul Hackett – Chief Executive Officer

 Financial health is not fully protected in line with risk appetite.